ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 - Show that `ubuntu` container is like any other Ubuntu system but limited.

-  - Go to the home folder and create a file named as `myfile.txt`
+  - Go to the home folder and create a file named `myfile.txt`

     ```bash
     cd ~ && touch myfile.txt && ls